 The hospice had sent Clarence House a homemade bauble with each of the children’s name on.
 The children, or their families, chose where they wanted their decoration placed on the tree and Captain Charles Ross, Assistant Equerry, dressed in his full guardsman’s uniform, with a busby to the delight of the children, then placed their decorations on the tree, in some cases with his sword to reach the higher branches.

-Nathan Best from Banbury who loves singing when he comes to the hospice, sang ‘We Wish you a Merry Christmas’ to the Duchess of Cornwall.
+Nathan Best from Banbury who loves singing when he comes to the hospice, sang ‘We Wish you a Merry Christmas’ to the former Duchess of Cornwall.

 Clare Periton, Chief Executive of Helen & Douglas House said ‘The children and families who took part had such a magical time.
-It is such a great privilege to have The Duchess of Cornwall as our Patron.
+It is such a great privilege to have The former Duchess of Cornwall who was our Patron.
 This virtual event was a wonderful occasion and a real success.
-All our families really enjoyed the virtual Christmas tree decorating with HRH The Duchess of Cornwall.
-Nathan’s wonderful rendition of ‘We Wish you a Merry Christmas’ for HRH The Duchess of Cornwall was beautifully sung and enjoyed by everyone.
+All our families really enjoyed the virtual Christmas tree decorating with former HRH The Duchess of Cornwall.
+Nathan’s wonderful rendition of ‘We Wish you a Merry Christmas’ for former HRH The Duchess of Cornwall was beautifully sung and enjoyed by everyone.
 For our families, Christmas is a time when they can make precious memories which they will treasure forever and this will certainly be one that they will always remember.

 ‘Our aim this Christmas is to ensure that none of our families feels alone or isolated over the festive season, giving them the reassurance that we are there to give them our 24/7 emergency lifeline of care if needed.’